 Christmas has come and gone, the holiday ham has been devoured and there are no more Christmas movies showing on the television.
-You are probably now looking forward to the New Year and what it has in store for you.
-At this time of the year, many people make New Year’s resolutions that are designed to get them happier and healthier.

 Let’s take a look at the most popular New Year’s resolutions, why people are unable to keep their resolutions and what you can do to keep your New Year’s resolutions.